Public speaking/conference training

-The training is perfect for teams of developer relations, developer advocates, or community managers, or just for any team that wants to provide professional development to its members.
-It can be customised to each customer’s specific needs.
-Topics covered include (but are not limited to):
+The trainings are perfect for teams of developer relations, developer advocates, or community managers, or for any team that wants to provide professional development to its members or company that wants to increase its organic conference acceptance rate.

-If your company would like customised professional tech conference speaker training for its teams, please contact me.
+If your company would like professional tech conference speaker training for its team members, please contact me.

 Open Source strategy consulting

 I’ve spent most of my 20 years in the tech industry leading software development departments and teams, and providing technical management and leadership consulting for small and medium businesses.
 Now I leverage nearly 30 years of free and open source software experience and a strong business background to advise companies about open source, technology, community, business, and the intersections between them.